zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#idrange">List&lt;IDRange<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}ranges are the allowed ranges of gids that may be used.
+    <dd>ranges are the allowed ranges of gids that may be used.
 If you would like to force a single gid then supply a single range with the same start and end.
-Required for MustRunAs.{{% /md %}}</dd>
+Required for MustRunAs.</dd>

     <dt class="property-optional"
             title="Optional">